-His debut novel, Coconut Unlimited was shortlisted for the Costa First Novel Award 2010 and longlisted for the Desmond Elliott Prize 2011.
-Metro described it as '…a riot of cringeworthy moments made real by Shukla's beautifully observed characters and talent for teen banter'.
-In 2011, Nikesh co-wrote a non-fiction essay about the riots with Kieran Yates called Generation Vexed: What the Riots Don't Tell Us About Our Nation's Youth.
-In 2013, he released a novella about food, called The Time Machine, donating all his proceeds to Roy Castle Lung Cancer Foundation.
-This won Best Novella at the Sabotage Awards.
+His debut novel, Coconut Unlimited, was published by Quartet Books and shortlisted for the Costa First Novel Award 2010 and longlisted for the Desmond Elliott Prize 2011.
+Metro described it as 'a riot of cringeworthy moments made real by Shukla's beautifully observed characters and talent for teen banter'.
+In 2011 he co-wrote an essay about the London riots for Random House with Kieran Yates, Generation Vexed: What the Riots Don't Tell Us About Our Nation's Youth.
+In 2013 he released a novella about food with Galley Beggars Press, The Time Machine, donating his royalties to Roy Castle Lung Cancer Foundation.
+The book won Best Novella at the Sabotage Awards.

-His short stories have been featured in the following places: Best British Short Stories 2013, Five Dials, The Moth Magazine, Pen Pusher, The Sunday Times, Book Slam, BBC Radio 4, First City Magazine and Teller Magazine.
-He has written for the Guardian, Esquire and BBC 2.
+His short stories have featured in Best British Short Stories 2013, Five Dials, The Moth Magazine, Pen Pusher, The Sunday Times, Book Slam, BBC Radio 4, First City Magazine and Teller Magazine.
+He has written for the Guardian, Esquire, Buzzfeed, Vice and BBC 2.
 He has, in the past, been writer in residence for BBC Asian Network and Royal Festival Hall.

-He hosts The Subaltern podcast, the anti-panel discussion featuring conversations with writers about writing.
+He currently hosts The Subaltern podcast, an anti-panel discussion featuring conversations with writers about writing.
 Guests have included Zadie Smith, Junot Diaz, Teju Cole, James Salter, George Saunders, Jennifer Egan, Evie Wyld, Sam Bain, Alex Preston, Colson Whitehead and more.
-He also co-hosts a nerdier podcast with sci-fi writer James Smythe, called Meat Up, Hulk Out.
+He also co-hosts a podcast with sci-fi writer James Smythe, Meat Up, Hulk Out